xcfrg/blog/content/posts/iss-rev-2025.md

 // { ... }
 ```

 Looking around in the main function for a bit, we see a `readline` call, followed by a call to a user create function called `chk` (check?).
-This is a complicated function, however what is does it a nutshell is hash the input provided by the user (by calling digest from the `nimcrypto` library, and then enter one of two comparison checks.
+This is a complicated function, however what is does in a nutshell is hash the input provided by the user (by calling digest from the `nimcrypto` library, and then enter one of two comparison checks.

 Before fully reversing this function, let's see what happens when we inverse these checks.